cloudlinux/cloudlinux-doc/docs/command-line_tools/README.md

 ### The cloudlinux-xray-autotracing utility

-The `cloudlinux-xray-autotracing` utility managing of X-Ray Autotracing via CLI.
+The `cloudlinux-xray-autotracing` utility allows to manage the X-Ray Autotracing via CLI.

 **Usage**